 If your website is HSTS compliant, or if you will be sending deep links that should be opened by a mobile app, enable HTTPS for your tracking domain.
-After you do this, click your tracking button's Edit button and turn on the Enable HTTPS toggle.
+After you do this, click your tracking domain's Edit button and turn on the Enable HTTPS toggle.

 Allow 24 hours for Iterable to verify the tracking domain.

 Other ESPs (Sparkpost, Sendgrid, etc.)

 If you'd like to use an ESP other than Amazon SES with a shared IP address, work with your customer success manager to configure your ESP and your Iterable project.

 You'll need to set up:

 Your site's DNS.
 In particular, your DNS will need to map custom link tracking domains (for example,

 links.iterable.com(Iterable's server that actually performs the click tracking and redirection).